 b.
 In the MV-adjusted model with time since entry as the time-scale, in addition to the covariates in a., we also adjusted for hypertension at baseline, RBC, diagnosed MI, and diabetes.

-With the findings from the main analysis, we explore the potential modification of sex.
+With the findings from the primary analysis, we explore the potential modification of sex.
 First, we compared the estimated HRs comparing >2 drinks per week to 0 drinks per week across males and females.
-The HR’s estimated in the females are greater than in the males in all the models, indicating the alcohol consumption’s harmful effects are more pronounced in the females than in the males.
-However, the differences are not of statistical significance across all the six models.
-Then we treated the alcohol consumption as a continuous variable.
-All the six models yield similar results for males and females, both are very close to the estimates in the overall sample analysis.
+The HRs estimated in the females are greater than in the males in all the models, indicating that alcohol consumption’s harmful effects are more pronounced in the females than in the males.
+However, the differences are not statistically significant across all the six models.
+Then we treated alcohol consumption as a continuous variable.
+All the six models yield similar results for males and females, which are very close to the estimates in the overall sample analysis in Table 2.
 The differences are of no statistical significance.
 Overall, no matter focusing on categorical or continuous alcohol consumption, we detected no statistically significant effect modification by sex.

 Table 3.
 Associations between alcohol intake and hazard of death from cancer in males and females from NHANES II (N=9190).